 The Commission highlighted various concerns in its ‘shadow report’ sent to the Committee to aid their examination of the UK’s progress.

-The Committee sometimes issues general comments which explain the application of the treaty in particular situations, such as the right to social security.
-You can find these comments on the UN website.
+The Committee sometimes issues ‘General Comments’ which explain the application of the treaty in particular situations and set out the Committee’s interpretation of specific treaty provisions, such as the right to social security.
+You can find these General Comments on the UN website.

 General discussion days